spollard/josh-works.github.io/_drafts/turing_prework_01_intro.md

 Now you can't rely on just herculean effort, sleepless nights, and tenacity.

-_you have to have the right tools._
+_you have to have the spax bit to drive a spax screw._

 For $1000 per screw, you could afford to buy the correct bit, and it would let you _effortlessly_ drive the screws.

 I'd argue it would be _irresponsible to not get the right tools_.

+The analogy should be clear - you're not being asked to drive screws, you're being asked to learn challenging and technical skills.
+Most of us didn't learn how to learn hard things in school, we figured out how to game the system and squeak by.
+(Or, we didn't learn to game the system and we didn't squeak by.
+Did anyone else pick up some failing grades in high school and college.
+No?
+Just me?
+OK.)

+You need to learn software development, and you're probably going to put a lot of time and money into this goal.

-*It could be considered irresponsible to not acquire the right kinds of tools for doing imporant things*. (like becoming a software developer.)
+*It could be considered irresponsible to not acquire the right kinds of tools for learning technical topics*

 Obviously, you need the right physical tools.
 A laptop, functioning screen, etc. But to learn hard things, you need the right mental tools.